pablorgr/pablorgr.github.io/index.md

 ## About

-Programmer, web developer and computer engineering student
+Programmer, web developer and computer engineering student.

 My main interests are web applications, videogames and security.
 I'm always working in some project.

 ## Skills

+At my work and other projects I prefer to work with a Linux distribution and with Git as a VCS

 <dl>
   <dt>Programming</dt>